Swedish literature: Crime fiction

 Several other Swedish detective writers have become popular abroad, particularly in Germany; for example Liza Marklund (1962–), Håkan Nesser (1950–), Åsa Larsson, Arne Dahl, Leif G. W. Persson, Johan Theorin, Camilla Läckberg, Mari Jungstedt and Åke Edwardson.
-From 2004 and onwards, the deceased Stieg Larsson caused an international sensation with the Millennium Trilogy, continuing as a series with new novels being written by David Lagercrantz.
+From 2004 and onwards, the deceased Stieg Larsson caused an international sensation with the Millennium Trilogy, continuing as a series with new novels being written by David Lagercrantz and Karin Smirnoff.

 In the spy fiction genre, the most successful writer is Jan Guillou (1944–) and his best-selling books about the spy Carl Hamilton, many of which have also been filmed.
 Of Guillou's other works, the two most notable are his series on the Knight Templar Arn Magnusson and the semi-autobiographical novel with the metaphorical title Ondskan (The Evil).

 Ballads

 The Swedish ballad tradition had been initiated by Bellman in the late 18th century.
 In the 19th century, poetic songwriting fell into decline with the rise of university student choirs, until it was again revived in the 1890s.
 Poets increasingly continued the tradition of having their poetry set to music to give it a wider audience.
 In the early 1900s, a lot of poetry of the 90s poets Gustaf Fröding and Erik Axel Karlfeldt had been put to music.

 Arguably the most renowned Swedish troubadour of the 20th century was however Evert Taube (1890–1976).
 He established himself as a performing artist in 1920 and toured Sweden for about three decades.
 He is best known for songs about sailors, ballads about Argentina, and songs about the Swedish countryside.

 Between 1962 up until his death, the most highly regarded singer-songwriter in the Swedish ballad tradition was Dutch immigrant Cornelis Vreeswijk (1937–1987).
 Some of his songs were leftist protest songs where he took it upon himself to speak for society's underdogs but he himself hated to be called a protest singer.
 His musical universe was much broader and he was for instance heavily influenced by the rich Swedish literature.
 After his death, Vreeswijk also gained appreciation for his poetic qualities.